 The Original Comets

-This is a brand-new website dedicated to the band.
-It will give information about their glorious past - their present-day activities - and their glittering future!
+In 2005 this was a brand-new website dedicated to the band.
+It provided information about their glorious past - their present-day activities - and their glittering future!

-And you can sign up now to be on the Comets mailing list for information about concerts, TV appearances and hot new official Comets 'swag' and merchandise.
+It featured historic information about the Comets.
+And visitors could sign up to be on the Comets mailing list for information about concerts, TV appearances and hot new official Comets 'swag' and merchandise.